Are You At Risk Of Shingles? Learn More

 The good news is that if you never had chickenpox, you probably don’t need to worry too much about shingles.
 But if you have, there’s a 10 to 20 percent chance that you may develop the small, itchy, fluid-filled blisters that occur when the same virus that causes chickenpox is reactivated.
 This virus, varicella-zoster, can lie dormant in the nervous system of the body for several decades.
 People over 60 are at the greatest risk, in part because of the decreased immunity that can happen with age.
 An increase in physical and emotional stress can also lead to shingles, as can direct contact with someone who has open shingles blisters: in this instance even people who have not had chickenpox can be affected as they can develop chickenpox, and in turn, shingles.

 While shingles itself is more of a discomfort than anything, it can lead to more serious complications, so it’s important to see a doctor for treatment, especially if there are any lesions near the eyes or nose.
-Anyone with immune-deficient conditions or on immune-modulating drugs should be extra cautious and avoid people with shingles.
+Anyone with immune-deficient conditions or on immune-modulating drugs should be extra cautious and avoid people with open wounds and scabs from shingles.

-Conventional treatment consists of medications for itching and pain.
+Conventional treatment consists of medications to attempt to treat the virus early on, as well as for itching and pain.
 You may also try acupuncture and hypnosis to help address pain.
 Topical capsaicin (the substance that makes red chilies hot) can also help, as it depletes nerve cells of “substance P,” a natural chemical that is involved in sending pain signals to the brain.
 Rub the cream on the affected area of skin three times a day.
 Exposing your skin to hot water for 30 to 60 seconds may also be effective, as can turmeric paste: add three tablespoons of turmeric to three cups of water and boil into a paste (it should take at least eight minutes, and you may need to add more water).
 Apply to the affected area, being careful to avoid contact with clothes, as turmeric can stain.

 Finally, if you are over the age of 60, there is a vaccine for shingles.
 While it is expensive and effective only about half of the time, it can lessen the severity of shingles that happen after the vaccine and provides other benefits – talk with your doctor.